Fitting Contextualized Models#

 Train a Contextualized Model#

-Contextualized models follow an sklearn-like interface to make training easy.
+Contextualized models follow an SKLearn-style interface to make fitting, predicting, and testing simple.

 %%capture